Tw1ddle/samcodes-admob/README.md

 AdMob.refreshBanner(bannerId);

 // A bit later...
-AdMob.showBanner(bannerId); // Shows the banner (it will only show immediately if you already cached a banner using refreshBanner)
-AdMob.hideBanner(bannerId); // Hides the banner
+AdMob.showBanner(bannerId); // Shows the banner (it will only show if you have already cached a banner using refreshBanner) AdMob.hideBanner(bannerId); // Hides the banner
 ```

 ### Example ###

-For a full example see the demo app: https://github.com/Tw1ddle/samcodes-ads-demo
+For a full example that uses a listener see the demo app: https://github.com/Tw1ddle/samcodes-ads-demo

 ![Screenshot of demo app](https://github.com/Tw1ddle/samcodes-ads-demo/blob/master/screenshots/admob-banner.png?raw=true "Demo app")